dmitrymomot/gokit/feature/README.md

 # Feature Flags Package

-This package provides a flexible and extensible feature flagging system for Go applications.
+A flexible and extensible feature flagging system for Go applications.

-## Features

-- Generic `Provider` interface that supports different backend storage options
-- In-memory implementation for testing and simple applications
-- Powerful rollout strategies:
-  - Always on/off strategies
-  - Targeted strategies (by user IDs, groups, etc.)
-  - Percentage-based rollouts
-  - Environment-based flags
-  - Composite strategies with AND/OR operators
-- Context-based evaluation for request-specific flag resolution
-- Support for tagging and metadata
-- Thread-safe implementations

 ## Installation